-With the arriving of TLS 1.3, the website will have strong security over the web with new enhanced features and it would be a great leap for the cyber world.
-Currently, IETF hackathons (A meeting where people work together on computer programming tasks) include Mozilla’s NSS (used in Firefox), Facebook server named Fizz, Google’s Boring SSL and Cloudflare.
+With the arrival of TLS 1.3, the website will have strong security over the web with new enhanced features and it would be a great leap for the cyber world.
+Currently, IETF hackathons (A meeting where people work together on computer programming tasks) include Mozilla’s NSS (used in Firefox), Facebook server named Fizz, Google’s Boring SSL, and Cloudflare.

 - Things to Consider Before you Buy Wildcard SSL Certificate